Lahdhirim/CV-human-pose-classifier-ViT-aws/README.md

    - If enabled, checks whether the evaluation metrics meet the configured thresholds.
    - If all conditions are satisfied, uploads the model directory to the specified S3 bucket.

-## Inference using Fast-API / Streamlit Application (To be completed)
+## Inference using FastAPI / Streamlit Application (To be completed)
 PUT SLIDES HERE

 ## Experimentations and Results (To be completed)